-The mystery of the Devil's Tramping Ground has been known since Chatham County was founded shortly before the War for Independence.
+The mystery of The Devil's Tramping Ground has been known since Chatham County was founded shortly before the War for Independence.
 From generation to generation, the story has been passed down, and despite efforts by scientists to explain this barren patch of land, no satisfying explanation has ever been given.

-So if you're driving on State Road 1100 in rural Chatham County at night and you pass a curve in the road where there's a narrow path leading off into the woods, if you see a shadowy figure moving between the trees it's best to drive away as fast as you can and never look back until you're long, long gone.
+So if you're driving on State Road 1100 in rural Chatham County at night and you pass a curve in the road where there's a narrow path leading off into the woods, when you see a shadowy figure moving between the trees it's best to drive away as fast as you can and never look back until you're long, long gone.

 But there's more to this story than the story.
 Learn the scary truth behind the Devil's Tramping Ground.

 The Devil's Tramping Ground is located about ten miles south of Siler City on State Road 1100, Devil's Tramping Ground Road.